Healing With Horses Retreat

 (More details at the bottom of this page... keep scrolling)

-The start time is 1:00 PM and finishes at 5:30 PM approximately.
-For anyone travelling with their camper trailer or RV, there is plenty of parking at the Retreat site.
-If you are travelling without these accommodations, please let us know, no later than May 15th.
-We will set lodging for you at no cost.
+For anyone travelling with their camper trailer or RV, there is plenty of parking at the sites.
+If you are travelling without accommodations, please let us know, no later than 2 weeks prior to the event.
+We will arrange lodging for you at no cost.

-A horses’ electrical field is larger and stronger than ours and their heartbeat is much slower as well.
-It has a calming and symptomatic effect on us.
+A horse's electrical field is larger and stronger than ours and their heartbeat is much slower as well.
+This has a calming effect and teaches symptom management.